2021 Alberta referendum

 On October 18, 2021, a referendum was held in Alberta, Canada on two questions, whether equalization payments should be eliminated from the Constitution of Canada, and whether the province should observe daylight saving time year-round.
 The referendum was held as part of the 2021 Alberta municipal elections and the Senate nominee election.

 History

+The Alberta government had passed the "Citizen Initiative Act" in 2021 whereby so many names on a petition could force the government to hold a referendum on a policy question.
+But the referendums held in 2021 were questions voluntarily put forward by the government itself under the Referendum Act passed in 2000.